-If you are expanding your company globally, it is crucial that you study how cultural influences may impact how people view your company.
-Cultural and social influences can impact what it is okay to talk about and influences what people may find attractive in a product.
+If you are expanding your company globally, it is crucial that you study how other cultures might view your company.
+Cultural and social influences can impact what is okay to talk about or what people may find attractive in a product.

 Refine Product Positioning & Offer

 People from different social environment may see a different benefit to the products you offer.
-Or maybe the product you offer isn’t currently useful, but would be interested in buying a related product that you must develop.
-Knowing what people from another culture are interested in buying and what they find to be good selling features are crucial to how you position your products in a new marketplace.
+A product that you offer may not even be useful to them until you customize it to suit their circumstances.
+Knowing what they are interested in buying is crucial to how you position your products in a new marketplace.

 Prevent Political Misconceptions

-Some brands have seen backlash over things that they posted online because they failed to look at it from multiple cultural perspectives.
+Some brands have seen backlash over things that they posted online because they lacked a multicultural perspective.
 Doing cultural research can make sure your messages are not offensive to people of different cultural backgrounds.

 2. Industry Trend Research

-Industry trend research considers factors such as technological breakthroughs, changes in consumer behaviour, and changes in the market that may impact upon your industry.
+Industry trend research considers technological breakthroughs, changes in consumer behaviour, and changes in the market that may impact your industry.
 So, how can industry trend research help with your marketing strategy?
-A great case example is when ecommerce company Amazon noticed the trend of movie streaming services and launched its own Amazon Prime Instant Video service.
+It puts you in a position to take advantage of new trends.
+For example, when ecommerce company Amazon noticed the trend of movie streaming services and launched the Amazon Prime Instant Video service.

 Identify Communication Style & Medium

 Knowing what platforms your target customers are using is important for determining where you should be spending your time marketing.
-As new social networks are created, some audiences may spend less time on a social network they used to frequent, opting for a newer social platform instead.
+As new social networks are created, some audiences may divide their time between them or switch altogether.
 For example, perhaps your target audience has moved from using Facebook to Twitter.
-Knowing where your audience is spending there time can help you be present on the right channels.
+Knowing where your audience is spending their time can help your online marketing be present on the right channels.

 Identify Market Opportunities

 Knowing emerging trends can help you anticipate what products your customers may want in a year’s time.
-Being first to offer a new trending product can help you be one step ahead of your competitors who are stuck selling more dated products.
+If you can be the first to offer a new trending product, that gives you a huge advantage over your competitors.

 Plan Marketing Efforts

 As industry trend changes, so should your marketing campaigns.
-Even very successful marketing campaigns may not work a second time if you are sharing something that has gone out of style.
+Even very successful marketing campaigns may not work a second time.
+Things constantly go in and out of style.
 For example, perhaps sharing quizzes was very popular three years ago but now sharing videos is the way to go.